kateolmstead/playnomics-ios/README.md

 * Playnomics.h
 * PNLogger.h

-You can also forking this [repo](https://github.com/playnomics/playnomics-ios), building the PlaynomicsSDK project.
+You can also fork this [repo](https://github.com/playnomics/playnomics-ios), building the PlaynomicsSDK project.

 Import the SDK files into your existing game through Xcode.